 The Squadron was visited by the Commander in Chief, Bomber Command, Air Marshal Sir Norman Bottomley KCB, CIE, DSO, AFC.
-He was accompanied by E S Goodwin, CB, OBE, Air Officer in charge of Administration, Bomber Command, and was met on his arrival at RAF Graveley, Air Officer Commanding No 3 Group, Air Commodore Hesketh, CB.
-OBE, DFC, Group Captain RCM Collard DSO, DFC Officer commanding No. 35 Squadron Detachment, and Wing Commander Mathews, of HQ No3 Group.
-The Commander in Chief arrived at 10.00 am On leaving his Dakota aircraft he inspected a Guard of Honour en route to No.1 Hanger, The Squadron Detachment was drawn up as 3 flights in a hollow square in the Hanger.
+He was accompanied by E S Goodwin, CB, OBE, Air Officer in charge of Administration, Bomber Command, and was met on his arrival at RAF Graveley, Air Officer Commanding No.3 Group, Air Commodore Hesketh, CB.
+OBE, DFC, Group Captain RCM Collard DSO, DFC Officer Commanding No. 35 Squadron Detachment, and Wing Commander Mathews, of HQ No.3 Group.
+The Commander in Chief arrived at 10.00 hrs.
+On leaving his Dakota Aircraft he inspected a Guard of Honour en route to No.1 Hanger, The Squadron Detachment was drawn up as 3-Flights in a hollow square in the Hanger.
 The Commander in Chief then addressed the Squadron.
-He said that the high standard of flying shown by the Squadron on VE Day if kept up in the USA would find no adverse criticism in that country.
+He said that the high standard of flying shown by the Squadron on VE Day if kept up in the USA would find no adverse criticism in that Country.
 He offered his congratulations to the Squadron on its being chosen to represent not only Bomber Command but the entire RAF.
-The Commander in Chief also touched on flying discipline and in particular to discipline, bearing, and behaviour, on the ground, on and off duty, but said he hoped we would enjoy to the full when the opportunity presented itself.
-The amusements and entertainments which would be arranged for us by the American people and the members of the USAAF.
-He called on all personnel going on the tour to do their utmost to uphold the high standards of British Aviation and British Equipment and also stated that he felt sure the Squadron by its excellent flying and ground discipline would uphold and enhance the traditions of service in the RAF.
-He told the Squadron they were going to a great country to visit a great people and that the resources we saw there were the same great resources which were freely applied to our needs when this country was in desperate straits during the early part of the War.
+The Commander in Chief also touched on Flying Discipline and in particular to discipline, bearing and behaviour, on the Ground, on and Off-duty, but said he hoped we would enjoy to the full when the opportunity presented itself.
+The amusements & entertainments which would be arranged for us by the American people and the members of the USAAF.
+He called on all Personnel going on the Tour to do their utmost to uphold the high standards of British Aviation & British Equipment and also stated that he felt sure the Squadron by its excellent flying & Ground Discipline would uphold & enhance the traditions of Service in the RAF.
+He told the Squadron they were going to a great Country to visit a great people and that the resources we saw there were the same great resources which were freely applied to our needs when this Country was in desperate straits during the early part of the War.

-6th July 1946.
-Chief of Air Staff, Lord Tedder in forage cap visits Graveley.
-Tedder of Carpet Bombing fame is on the right with W/C Craig at attention (centre).
-The Dakota was C in C Bottomley’s aircraft.
+Chief of Air Staff, Lord Tedder in Forage Cap visits Graveley.
+Tedder of Carpet Bombing fame with W/C Craig.
+The Dakota was C in C Bottomley’s Aircraft.
 On Portal‘s retirement as Chief of the Air Staff, Tedder was appointed to replace him at the beginning of 1946 then handing over the post in 1950.

 Tedder was married to Rosalinde Maclary, who died in 1943.
-At Rosalinde’s request, Tedder married again, to his young service driver, “Toppy” Seton.
-In his last years, he became severely crippled with Parkinson’s disease and died at Well Farm in Banstead, Surrey, England, on June 3, 1967.
+At Rosalinde’s request, Tedder married again, to his young Service Driver, “Toppy” Seton.
+In his last years, he became severely crippled with Parkinson’s Disease and died at Well Farm in Banstead, Surrey, England, on 3rd June 1967.

-Craig and Bottomley escort Tedder to the Staff Car, a Humber
+Craig & Bottomley Escort Tedder to the Staff Car, a Humber

-Bottomley inspects Air and Ground Crews in the new tropical Flight Suit and White Overalls
+Bottomley inspects Air & Ground Crews in the new Tropical Flying Suit & White Overalls

 Layout at RAF Graveley